Root Canal Treatment Eureka, MO

-Unfortunately, a “root canal” is probably the most feared word in dentistry.
-Root canal therapy is one of the best things that we as dentists can provide for our patients because it can relieve a patient of severe pain.
+Unfortunately, a “root canal” is probably the most feared phrase in dentistry, yet this procedure is one of the best things that we as dentists can provide for our patients because it can relieve a patient of severe pain.

 Root canal therapy is indicated in teeth that are abscessed or are non-vital (the nerve has already died).
 During the process of root canal treatment, the inside of the root of the tooth is cleaned and disinfected.

-The inside of the root is then sealed to prevent re-infection of the tooth.
-Sometimes a tooth that has previously been treated with root canal therapy will need to have the tooth cleaned and disinfected again.
+The inside of the root is then sealed to prevent re-infection.
+Sometimes a tooth that has previously been treated will need to have the tooth cleaned and disinfected again.

 This is referred to as a re-treatment of the root canal.
-Not all teeth that have pain need root canal therapy.
+Not all teeth that have pain need this procedure.

 Every tooth consists of three different layers.
 From the outside: first, there is enamel (the outer layer of the teeth which is the hardest part of the body).